 - 1 tablespoon vanilla

-- In medium bowl, whisk together the flour, cocoa, baking soda and baking powder; set aside.
+- In a medium bowl, whisk together the flour, cocoa, baking soda, and baking powder; set aside.

 - Frost as desired.